chalmers-revere/2018-wasp-summer-school/templates/image-postprocessing-opencv-python/README.md

 After you have completed your development locally and you are ready for testing on Kiwi, you need to package the software into a Docker image.

-* Step 1: Have the previous tutorial complete.
+* Step 1: Have the previous tutorial completed.

 * Step 2: **Make sure that you commented all debug windows from OpenCV as there won't be a GUI available on Kiwi.''

-* Step 3: Change the CID from 253 (used for replay mode) to 112 (used on Kiwi) so that the message that you are sending are processed properly.
+* Step 3: Don't forget to change the CID from 253 (used for replay mode) to 112 (used on Kiwi) so that the messages that you are sending are processed properly.

 * Step 4: Build the Docker image (don't forget the trailing `.`).
 The first time build process can take a while:
 ```Bash